m04kA/SMC-BookingService/test_data/FIXTURES_SETUP.md

 #!/bin/bash

 echo "=== Проверка SellerService ==="
-docker exec -it sellerservice-db psql -U postgres -d smk_sellerservice \
+docker exec -it sellerservice-db psql -U postgres -d smc_sellerservice \
   -c "SELECT COUNT(*) as companies FROM companies;" \
   -c "SELECT COUNT(*) as addresses FROM addresses;" \
   -c "SELECT COUNT(*) as services FROM services;"

-echo -e "\n=== Проверка UserService ===" docker exec -it userservice-db psql -U postgres -d smk_userservice \
+echo -e "\n=== Проверка UserService ===" docker exec -it userservice-db psql -U postgres -d smc_userservice \
   -c "SELECT COUNT(*) as users FROM users;" \
   -c "SELECT COUNT(*) as cars FROM cars WHERE is_selected = true;"